 Big No No’s to Avoid

 Mortgage Fraud is a federal crime.
-Not only could the mortgage note be called due in full immediately, there could be huge fines and jail time.
-In order to avoid occupancy fraud, ensure that there are no misstatements like stating this will be a primary residence, but it is really:
+Not only could the mortgage note be called due in full immediately, but there could also be huge fines and jail time.
+To avoid occupancy fraud, ensure that there are no misstatements like stating this will be a primary residence, but it is really:

-- Buying for another family member to live there that cannot qualify own their own
+- Buying for another family member to live there that cannot qualify on their own

 - Going to rent out the home